beshu-tech/readonlyrest-docs/elasticsearch.md

 Every block **must** have at least the `name` field, and optionally a `type` field valued either "allow" or "forbid".
 If you omit the `type`, your block will be treated as `type: allow` by default.

-Keep in mind that ReadonlyREST ACL is a white list, so by default all request are blocked, unless you specify a block of rules that allowes all or some requests.
+Keep in mind that ReadonlyREST ACL is a white list, so by default all request are blocked, unless you specify a block of rules that allows all or some requests.

 * `name` will appear in logs, so keep it short and distinctive.
 * `type` can be either `allow` or `forbid`.
 Can be omitted, default is `allow`.